BigBIueWhale/openwebui_config/README.md

 2. Navigate to `Settings` -> `Admin Settings` -> `Interface` -> `Set Task Model` -> `Local Models` and change the dropdown value from `Current Model` to `gemma3:4b`, **then click Save** at the bottom right.
 This is the model Ollama is gonna use for generating a title for each conversation.
 Reasoning models are no good for this task.

-3. In the same `Admin Settings` page, navigate to `Code Execution` -> `Enable Code Interpreter` and turn it off.
-The models just don't understand it.
+3. In the same `Admin Settings` page, navigate to `Code Execution` -> `Enable Code Interpreter` and turn it off- it doesn't work very well IMO, **then click Save** at the bottom right.

 4. Stay in `Code Execution` and navigate to `Enable Code Execution`.
 Keep it on and make sure `Code Execution Engine` is set to `pyodide`, **then click Save** at the bottom right.
 This will allow users to press `run code` on any code block that the LLM responds with.
 Matplotlib visualizations are supported and shown inline.